svrc-jan/psr-motor/README.md

 - `tMotor` - initializes the motor driver, registeres the Interrupt Service Request (ISR) for the IRC encoder
   - **slave** - in loop calculates and sets the PWM width, action value of the controller, using a simple P regulator based on value in `target_steps` and current step counter `steps`, waiting for signal from `update_sem`
   - **master** - sets the `target_steps` variable to the adress of `steps`, for master the target is the current position of the counter, no loop is required, new information is passed by `motorISR`
-- `motorISR` - interrupt request called on every change of the IRC encoders, decodes the direction of turning and increments or decremenets the `steps` counter, gives a signal to `update_sem`
+- `motorISR` - interrupt request called on every change of the IRC encoders, decodes the direction of turning and increments or decrements the `steps` counter, gives a signal to `update_sem`
 - `tUdp` - sets up UDP socket structure for communication,
   - **slave** - sets the `target_steps` variable to the adress of recieved data, in loop receive a single integer from UDP on specified port and sets it to `target_steps`, gives signal to `update_sem`
   - **master** - in loop waits for signal from `update_sem`, sends current postion in `target_steps`
-- `tReport` - for **master** prints out current duty cycle every 50 timer ticks specified in `taskDelay`
+- `tReport` - for **master** prints out current duty cycle with bar to serial port every 50 timer ticks specified in `taskDelay`

+### Driver
+The driver for the motor was mostly taken from [project assignement](https://rtime.felk.cvut.cz/psr/cviceni/semestralka/](https://rtime.felk.cvut.cz/psr/cviceni/semestralka/#toc-entry-12), extended by `motorShutdown` procedure.

 ### Diagram of parts
 Note: we are currently not using the HTTP server.